HyunLee103/Music_Style_Transfer/README.md

 5) Universal Music Translation

-However, if we transfer style from the Frequency domain, there will be a problem with the construction 3) to be looked at below, and the resoultion of the result will not be guaranteed, so I thought about trying it in time domain.
+However, if we transfer style from the Frequency domain, there will be a problem with the construction to be looked at below, and the resoultion of the result will not be guaranteed, so I thought about trying it in time domain.
 5) According to the Universal Music Translation paper, style transfer is carried out in time domain.
 So I set the direction of the project based on this paper.

+## 2. Implementation models
+We tried three models, one in the time domain and two in the frequency domain.

+### 1. Frequency domain - CycleGAN
+We have applied the CycleGAN model, which shows excellent performance in the style transformation of image domain, to the mel-specrogram in a naive manner.
+In the process of restoring the specrogram to waveform, the sound source resolution was severely degraded.
+Moreover, the sound source converted through CycleGAN did not change much from the original.
+We found the reason in the direction back to self due to cycle loss and only consider the pixel-wise loss due to L1 loss, where the specrogram must achieve structural changes before the style can change.
+Therefore, we tried waveform instead of specrogram and MelGAN instead of CycleGAN.

+### 2. Time domain - MelGAN
+MelGAN is a model that reflects the structural loss between the input space of the generator and the generative space through the siamese network.
+However, since it is a model that applies to spectrogram, we concat input one-dimensional vector waveform axially to create a two-dimensional wave.
+Through this, not only can the melGAN be applied to the waveform, but also the dilation effect can be expected.
+This model was not satisfied with the result and we decided to try the autoencoder, not the generative model.

+### 3. Time domain - Autoencoder
+We tried Universal Music Translation(https://github.com/facebookresearch/music-translation) for style transfer rock to jazz piano.
+While this paper translates musical instruments versus musical instruments such as violin, cello, and piano, we tried to transfer the whole rock music into jazz piano.
+Because this model is based on wavenet, learning and inference cost is very high.

+## 3. Limits and Future Studies
+There is a limit to the application of prior computer vision research due to differences in image and audio data.
+Due to the high cost of waveNet, it is difficult to increase the resolution of the results and the real-time service seems to be a long way to go.

-## 2. Audio Source Segmentation
+## 4. Audio Source Segmentation

 It wasn't the first idea that came out, but I thought it would be reasonable to separate the music into components (drum, bass, vocals, and the rest) and transfer the domain rather than targeting the entire song.
 We studied three papers published in 2018, 2019 and 2020, respectively.